top of page

 22. Which situation in the Old Testament prevents a man from going to church?

-c.
+b.
 Someone with damaged privates (testicles) or privates that are cut off (eunuchs).

-Those with damaged testicles cannot attend church.
+A man with damaged privates (testicles) cannot attend church.

 Deuteronomy 23:1.